leonengle/FarnsworthFusor/README.md

 ### Controller 1

 Controller 1 regulates fusor pressure when the power supply is de-energized.
-The legend applies to the control loops below as well.
+The actuator for this loop is either the Deuterium Fuel Supply Valve or the Vacuum System Valve, as determined by the SCADA.

 <table align="center" width="88%">
   <tr>